top of page

 SOUND THAT RETAINS FOLKSY AMERICANA ROOTSINESS"

-Monroe has played venues and festivals across Boston and North Carolina performing alone as well as with their band, Maggie Monroe & The Twang Station.
-Their most notable appearances include Boston City Winery, Dunleath Porch Fest, and Club Passim’s Down Home Up Here Bluegrass and Old Time Festival.
+Monroe performs regularly across Boston and North Carolina, both as a solo artist and with her band, Maggie Monroe & The Twang Station, with notable appearances at Boston City Winery, Club Passim's Down Home Up Here Bluegrass and Old Time Festival, and Dunleath Porch Fest.

 bottom of page